 - Reboot your device and sign in again.

 This is the last thing we can suggest.
-If the problem persists, make sure to reach out to Google support and ask for resolution.
+If the problem persists, make sure to reach out to Google support and ask for a resolution.

 Just have in mind that Gmail, like many of Google’s platforms, is an object of constant change.
-Changes that are supposed to make things better but bring a lot of isolated or even public issues to end-users.
+Changes that are supposed to make things better, but bring a lot of isolated or even public issues to end-users.

 With that, we can call it a wrap.
 Thank you for reading and make sure to tell us about your issues with Gmail or possible solutions that we forgot to mention.
 You can do so in the comments section below.
 Or you might as well share your 2 cents on Twitter or Facebook.